Raise the Rate for Good FAQ (January 2021)

 The second most common payment is Commonwealth Rent Assistance, which is a payment available to people receiving income support who live private rental or community housing.
 Before the pandemic, just 40% of single people receiving JobSeeker received Commonwealth Rent Assistance.
 The maximum rate of this payment is $70pw for a single person.
 However, to receive this, you must pay more than twice that amount ($150pw) in rent.

 Parents may receive Family Tax Benefit if they have dependent children.
 Prior to COVID-19, just 20% of people receiving JobSeeker Payment received Family Tax Benefit, which is to assist with the cost of raising children.

 Q: Won’t increasing the rate of JobSeeker act as a disincentive to find a job?

 Ensuring income support payments are adequate to cover the basics will not act as a disincentive to employment.

 Jobseeker is much lower than the minimum wage

-Even with the $125pw Coronavirus Supplement (as at 25 September 2020), JobSeeker Payment is just 54% of the minimum wage.
+At present, even with the $75pw Coronavirus Supplement, JobSeeker Payment is just 48% of the minimum wage.
 If JobSeeker was permanently lifted by $185pw, it would be less than two thirds of the minimum wage.
-This means that people will still be better off financially in paid work.
+This means that people will still be better off financially in fulltime paid work.

 The inadequate rate of JobSeeker Payment acts as a barrier to getting paid work